 Now for a North Carolina Pier experience to remember.

-Replace the tacky rides on fishing piers with colorful umbrellas in wooden tables, and a Tiki hut serving 40 craft beers, live music, and 15 cent shrimp!
+Replace the tacky rides on fishing piers with colorful umbrellas and wooden tables, and a Tiki hut serving 40 craft beers, live music, and 15-cent shrimp!

 Yes.
 You read that correctly.

 Happy Hour on the Fish Heads Grill & Bar in Nags Head on the Outer Banks happens every day 4-6pm.
 Join the stream of people arriving on the jetty – it’s one of our favorite North Carolina beach experiences.